FrancisVila/MFT_convert/content/en/docs/SecureTransport/Developer_Guide/custom_connector/implement_interface.md

         /** Holds the certificate id, of the private key to authenticat with.*/ private String mClientCertificateIdLoginCertificate;

 3\.
-Define the HTML file that will be loaded by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool on the *Transfer Sites* configuration page.
+Define the HTML file that will be loaded by {{< SecureTransport/componentshortname  >}} Administration Tool on the *Transfer Sites* configuration page.
 The HTML file allows the administrator to create and save custom connectors to the database.

 The HTML file should display UIBean properties and should provide JavaScript functions for loading and saving these properties to the database.
 The JavaScript functions could be defined as a script inside the HTML file or in a separate JavaScript file.
-An example HTML file can be found in the example implementation of the Custom connector included in <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Software Development Kit.
+An example HTML file can be found in the example implementation of the Custom connector included in {{< SecureTransport/componentshortname  >}} Software Development Kit.

-You need to follow specific conventions when writing your JavaScript code to enable <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> administrators to create and save your Custom Transfer Site using the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
-Your JavaScript code must define the specific functions that <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> will call to save and load your custom site properties.
+You need to follow specific conventions when writing your JavaScript code to enable {{< SecureTransport/componentshortname  >}} administrators to create and save your Custom Transfer Site using the {{< SecureTransport/componentshortname  >}} Administration Tool.
+Your JavaScript code must define the specific functions that {{< SecureTransport/componentshortname  >}} will call to save and load your custom site properties.

-You must use the `pluginRegister` object, which is the integration point between the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration tool and your JavaScript code.
-The `pluginRegister` object is a special object that is exposed by <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> allowing you to register a custom component that implements predefined load and save functions.
+You must use the `pluginRegister` object, which is the integration point between the {{< SecureTransport/componentshortname  >}} Administration tool and your JavaScript code.
+The `pluginRegister` object is a special object that is exposed by {{< SecureTransport/componentshortname  >}} allowing you to register a custom component that implements predefined load and save functions.

 For instance, your JavaScript code should look like: